Each Breath Be Blessed, Every Hour Be Stilled

 "No, you get a vote because you can shut him up," Ginny said, glaring at Scott.

 A moment of awkward silence descended, as no one seemed to have anything else to add (and the tension between Ginny and Scott was difficult to ignore).
 The distant rumble of thunder echoed down from the upstairs hall, causing everyone to glance that way involuntarily.

 "It's going to look strange if we're strolling about in the rain," Ron said.

 "Go when the weather clears.
 Probably won't be nice enough for a crowd, if this place ever has any," Scott advised.

-"More waiting…" Harry sighed.
-"Well, I guess that gives you extra time to beat me up, Scott."
+"More waiting," Harry sighed.
+"Well, I guess that gives you extra time to knock me about, Scott."

 "Actually, Harry, Scott asked if I would help you train," Sophie said.

 Harry looked a bit relieved.
-"Sure, we could switch things around."
+"Sure, we could switch."

 "When do the rest of us get to learn all that?"
 Ginny inquired.